Eliza Coupe: Career

 After college, Coupe took classes in improvisational comedy at The Groundlings and ImprovOlympic.
 In 2003, she toured France playing a soldier in an all-female version of King Lear.
 In November 2005, her one-woman sketch show The Patriots premiered at the Upright Citizens Brigade Theatre in New York and won her the Breakout Performer Award at HBO's U.S. Comedy Arts Festival in Aspen, Colorado in March 2006.

 In 2007, she appeared in I Think I Love My Wife.
 She appeared in the short-lived MTV series Short Circuitz.
 She was in "Girlfriends", episode 8 of the first season of Flight of the Conchords; and in an episode of Unhitched.
 She was a series regular in HBO's unaired 12 Miles of Bad Road and had a recurring role in Samantha Who?

 She had a recurring role as Dr. Denise "Jo" Mahoney in Season 8 of the TV series Scrubs and the companion web series Scrubs: Interns.
-She was made a regular in Season 9, the final season of the series.
+She was made a regular in Season 9, the final season of the series before it continued nearly sixteen years later.

-In March 2009, Coupe was cast as Callie in the ABC pilot, No Heroics, an adaptation of the UK series of the same name.
+In March 2009, Coupe was cast as Callie in the ABC pilot No Heroics, an adaptation of the UK series of the same name.
 In 2012, she played the female lead and love interest to Daniel Henney in the independent film Shanghai Calling, filmed in Shanghai, China.
 She also appeared in the 2011 movie What's Your Number? with Anna Faris and Chris Evans.

 From April 2011 to May 2013, Coupe starred on the ABC ensemble comedy series Happy Endings alongside Elisha Cuthbert, Zachary Knighton, Adam Pally, Damon Wayans, Jr. and Casey Wilson.
 Despite critical acclaim and a cult following, the show was cancelled by ABC after concluding its third season on May 3, 2013.
 Since Happy Endingss cancellation, She played a recurring role in the third season of House of Lies and starred alongside Jay Harrington in the USA Network comedy series Benched, which premiered on October 28, 2014.
 She later starred in the ABC thriller Quantico playing the recurring role of FBI agent Hannah Wyland.

 Coupe also starred as Tiger on the Hulu comedy series Future Man, which premiered November 14, 2017.
 The third and final season aired in 2020.

 In April 2020, she was cast as Amy in the Fox comedy series Pivoting.
 It debuted on January 9, 2022 with positive reviews, but the show was cancelled after one season.